foldda/charian/README.md

 The `IRda` interface is where a data object applies the **self-binding** pattern when serialized.
 In `ToRda()`, a data object packs its properties and state into an Rda container; in `FromRda(Rda rda)`, the data object unpacks and restores its properties and state from values stored in an Rda container.

-Self-binding moves property resolution into the object's own code rather than using a compiled schema or an external mapper that an application cannot adapt at runtime.
+Self-binding puts property resolution in the object's own code.
+That code defines or interprets the data contract and decides how to handle supported versions, missing values, and conversion errors.
 The `Person` class implements these two methods in [Example: serializing a simple data object](#example-serializing-a-simple-data-object).

 For an extended example showing how a more complex object with nested classes is packed and unpacked, and how to handle unexpected or evolving data during unpacking, see [API.md](API.md#interface-irda--app-layer-schema-resolution).